-San Diego Region – Waste Discharge Requirement Program
+San Diego Region – Waste Discharge Requirements Program

-The Site Restoration and Groundwater Protection Branch is an integral part of the Programs regulating discharges of treated wastewater (recycled water) and wastewater subsurface disposal (septic) systems, and other waste discharges to land overseen by the San Diego Water Board.
-The Groundwater Sustainability and Protection Units is responsible for a large portion of the following programs:
+The Site Restoration and Groundwater Protection Branch is an integral part of the Programs regulating discharges to land from wastewater treatment plants, water reclamation plants, onsite wastewater treatment systems (such as septic systems), confined animal feeding operations, wineries, and other waste discharges to land overseen by the San Diego Water Board.
+The Water Sustainability and Protection Units is responsible for a large portion of the following programs:

 Subscribe to our Email Lists